 Nutrition data is always an estimate depending on program used to calculate and exact products used.

-If you like this Italian-inspired soup, you might also enjoy …
+If you like Italian-inspired soups, you might also enjoy …